walkxcode/dashboard-icons/README.md

 - 💻 System slowdowns.
 	- 🌐 Browser crashes.

-*If your device cannot handle loading more than 1000 images, we advice to not go to this page.*
+*If your device cannot handle loading more than 1000 images, we advise to not go to this page.*

 ➡️ Click [**here**](ICONS.md) to display all icons.